JohnLCaron/rlauxe/README.md

 We assume that the cost of auditing a ballot is the same no matter how many contests are on it.
 So, if two contests always appear together on a ballot, then auditing the second contest is "free".
 If the two contests appear on the same ballot some pct of the time, then the cost is reduced by that pct.
-More generally the reduction in cost of a multicontest audit depends on the various percentages the contests appear on the same ballot.
+More generally the reduction in cost of a multicontest audit depends on the various percentages the contests appear on the same ballot, as well as the random order of the ballots created by the PRNG.

 ### Deterministic sampling order for each Contest